b12consulting/interlinked/README.md

 ## Multi workflow

-Above examples uses the default workflow object.
+Above examples use the default workflow object.
 We can use explicit ones like this

 ``` python
 wkf_a = Workflow("wkf-a")